zackria/properties-comparator/README.md

 # properties-comparator
-This utility provides functionality to parse and compare properties files in the format of key-value pairs.
-It reads properties files, compares the values for each key across multiple files, and logs the results.
+This utility provides functionality to parse and compare **.properties** and **.yml (YAML)** files in the format of key-value pairs.
+It reads these files, compares the values for each key across multiple files, and logs the results.

 Utility is available as NPM Package [https://www.npmjs.com/package/properties-comparator](https://www.npmjs.com/package/properties-comparator)